Imohamedgabr/ionic-sidemenu-starter-cli-v4/README.md

 # 1- clone the repo.
-# 2- cd to the repo directory.
+# 2- cd to the repo's directory.
 # 3- run the following commands
  >>   npm install
  >>   ionic cordova run browser